nicksiv/nicksiv.github.io/README.md

 Welcome to my public notes web space.

-For the time being, you can browse the [notes index](https://nicksiv.github.io/index/index) and search through the [repository](https://github.com/nicksiv/nicksiv.github.io/tree/main/zk).
+For the time being, you can browse the [notes index](https://nicksiv.github.io/site/index-pages.html)